smartupdev/smartup-dapp-ui/rs.md

 # Proposal
 - CT = votes
+- (TBC)After voted, member's CT lock, member can get NTT
 - Votes among proposal are not shared???
 - When vote, 100% votes, not black vote??
 - Locked CT, until proposal ended

+## Role
+- Member: Account with CT
+- Moderator: Top 10 members ~~with positive NTT~~
+- Proposer: Member with > 5% CT

+## Phase
+### 1. Idea
+- Member create an idea to become a proposer
+- Can discuss and edit
+- Include
+  - Overview
+    - Name
+    - Description
+    - Supporting documents
+    - Initial funding
+  - Milestones
+    - Target
+    - Amount
+    - Deadline
+- Period: No limit(Until proposer no CT) ~~1M(TBC)~~
+- Result: Proposer decision
+  - Yes => next
+  - No => Close, delete
+### 2. Idea review
+- Moderators vote pass/fail
+- Period: 1M(TBC)
+- Result: Moderators' vote
+  - Yes => next
+  - No => Archived
+### 3. Proposal
+- Members vote pass/fail
+- Period: 1M(TBC)
+- Result: Members' vote yes
+  - Yes => send initial funding to proposer + next
+  - No => Archived
+### 4. Ongoing
+- Proposer can update status
+- Can edit amount and deadline of un-reviewed milestone
+- Period: Depend on milestone
+- Result: Proposer
+  - Yes => next
+  - No => Archived
+### 5. Review
+- Vote if the proposer meets the target(Milestone)
+- Period:
+- Result: Members' vote no
+  - Yes => Proposer get money, next(Ongoing or archived, depend on milestone)
+  - No => Archived(Will add appeal later)
+### 6. Archived
+- Show all completed and failed project

+(TBC)
+1. What if proposer/member/moderator sell CT?
+Should only count when they do the action
+2.

 ## Types
 ### Options
 - Create: \> 5% CT